AntonioSebastiaoPedro/philosophers_tester/README.md

 - **Scenarios Where No Philosopher Should Die**: Validates proper behavior in safe scenarios.
 - **Scenarios Where a Philosopher Must Die**: Checks if the program correctly identifies and reports a philosopher's death.
 - **Death Message Timing Validation**: Ensures that messages are displayed within the correct timeframe (up to 10ms after the philosopher's death).
+- **Eating Count Validation**: Verifies that all philosophers eat at least the minimum required number of times when specified.

 ## Prerequisites